 This committee deals with curriculum matters and policies, the School Improvement Plan, assessment data and curriculum development and monitoring.
 It also meets once a term.

 This committee meets as and when it is needed.
 It looks at areas such as staffing issues, appointments, redundancies, Performance Management and dismissals.

 Headteacher Performance Management

 Particular committees can be given delegated powers to make decisions which do not then need the approval of the full Governing Body.
 Committee meetings are formal meetings and they are required to have defined duties, with minutes taken and decisions recorded.
 The Terms of Reference set out the duties allocated to each committee.
 Committee meetings usually last between one and two hours.

 Sometimes it may be necessary for Governors to form a working party to investigate a particular initiative or issue.
 These are likely to be temporary and to run only as long as they are needed for.

-Governors may be allocated to different classes and subjects.
-This means that they take a special interest in the area allocated to and if a class Governor, may go and help in the classroom or accompany the class on educational visits.
-If allocated to a subject, the Governor will be expected to work with the subject co-ordinator so that they become aware of the strengths and weaknesses and are knowledgeable about any relevant assessment data.
+Governors may be allocated to different classes, subjects or Action Plan targets.
+This means that they take a special interest in the area allocated and if a class Governor, may go and help in the classroom or accompany the class on educational visits.
+If allocated to a subject, the Governor will be expected to work with the subject leader so that they become aware of the strengths and weaknesses and are knowledgeable about any relevant assessment data.

 The Governing Body is supported by the Clerk.
 Although the Clerk is not entitled to vote, they are considered to be an integral part of the Governing Body.
 They provide advice and updates on the administrative structure and regulations and help the Governors to interpret the latter.
 The Clerk also prepares and distributes the minutes and agendas and deals with any correspondence.